 Is your financial philosophy clear enough and strong enough to last generations?
 Are you committed to it?
 Are you living it out, even finding ways to memorialize it?
 Will your family be prepared as they receive money to steward too?
 If you want your children to share your financial philosophy, start as soon as you can, talk about it candidly, and often.
 This can make these conversations much more natural.
 Here are a few more things you can do:

 - Be sure you’re sharing about your values.
-Tell your family what has shaped your life and impacted your beliefs.
+Tell your family what has shaped your life, impacted your beliefs, made you who you are.

 - Develop a family purpose statement.
-What unique purpose does your family have, and what is your family’s shared view of wealth management (don’t forget to talk about ownership)?
+What unique purpose does your family have, and what is your family’s shared view of wealth management and ownership?

 - Talk about why you accumulated wealth and what you hope your heirs will do with it.
 What are the temptations surrounding it and the negative consequences of succumbing to those temptations?